• Skip to primary navigation

 Liner Vs Linerless

-When it comes to deciding between a liner and a linerless short there is a lot of personal preference that comes into play.
+When it comes to deciding between a liner and a linerless short, there are a lot of personal preferences that come into play.
 For example, I like liner options because it saves me the trouble of packing additional items of clothing and it saves me from issues with compression briefs that don’t mesh well with workout shorts.

 Between the Interval Short and Kore Short, it’s a bit easy to select liner and linerless options.
 The Kore Short only comes with a boxer brief so you don’t really get a choice in this model.
 Also, it’s important to note that this brief is not a compression liner so it doesn’t hug nearly as tight as other shorts or offer the same level of support.